History Bends Toward Chaos

 Pardon my French, but ce n'est pas vrai.
 It's not true.
 In fact, it's the opposite of the truth.

 If there is going to be justice in our world, we have to make it happen -- and we also have to get lucky.
-Very lucky.1
+Very lucky.

 Sure, everyone wants to believe that justice will prevail.
 And once in a while, it does.

 But there's a reason why most countries today and throughout history have been s-holes.
-There's a reason why Western countries are headed in that direction.
+There's a reason why many Western countries are flushing themselves in that direction.

 What's the reason?